If you want to build your blog audience, you’re going to have to get smarter with your content.

 - What Does It Take To Have a Fabulous Wedding?

-Analyzing the search engine results: Let’s say we do a search in Google for “save money.”
+Analyzing the search engine results: Let’s say that we do a search in Google for “save money.”
 You can see that most search results are SEO-friendly (and target a keyword), but some of the headlines themselves are not attractive to the user.

 Once you learn SEO copywriting, you can write content that will both rank highly in Google result pages and also attract clicks from prospective customers or clients.

 Note: If you want your whole title to be visible in search engine results, keep it under 72 characters.
 This will also increase your click-through rates.

 Marcus Sheridan grew his swimming pool company from less than 10,000 to 80,000 monthly visitors, within 6 months and he grew his organic traffic by blogging 2 – 3 times a week.

 When Marcus began to target long-tail keywords in his blog posts, everything changed.
 He said that “within hours of writing an article with specific keyword goals, we were showing up on the first page of Google.”

 If you want to write the best content that will rank well in Google, you have to target keyword phrases.
 Avoid stuffing keywords or over-optimization.
 Ideally, put the keyword in your headline, but make sure that it reads smoothly for your readers.

 The Google Panda 4.1 update was designed to penalize “thin” or shallow content, by keeping lousy content from ranking highly in Google.
 A typical blog post or article should be at least 1000 words.
 But, it’s not all about length, because several detailed articles still struggle to rank and retain their position in Google results pages.